Grant Application

 • Be based in a member state of the European Union or in a country currently associated with Horizon Europe

-• Not be receiving, nor have previously received, funding from the European Union or other sources for the same proposed outreach deployment (no double funding
+• Not be receiving, nor have previously received, separate financial support from the European Union or other sources for performing the same outreach activity (to avoid double subcontracting/payment).

-• Use the funding exclusively for the specified purposes of this call and not others (e.g. digitising new 3D assets)
+• Use the payment exclusively for the specified purposes of this call and not others (e.g. digitising new 3D assets)

 Obligations